Skip to content

 2. Check in IS DB — the system checks for the user's existence.

-3. Redirect to Widget — the user is directed to Encvoy ID.
+3. Redirect to Widget — the user is directed to Trusted.ID Service.

 4. Authentication — the user undergoes the login procedure.